-“S” and “Z” sound can be stressed or unstressed when the consonant is between vowels or at the beginning of a word; but the pronunciation varies a lot according to the region in Italy (softer in the South, harsher in the North).
+“S” and “Z” sounds can be stressed or unstressed when the consonant is between vowels or at the beginning of a word; but the pronunciation varies a lot according to the region in Italy (softer in the South, harsher in the North).

 Practice some basic phrases

-Oxandrolone is known in the USA under the trade names anavar for sale, Oxaver, Xanodrol, along with many others, each name of the drug depends on the manufacturer, at current time we are interested in the development of the Anavar by Dragon Pharma.
+Oxandrolone is known in the USA under the trade names anavar for sale, Oxaver, Xanodrol, along with many others, each name of the drug depends on the manufacturer, at the current time we are interested in the development of the Anavar by Dragon Pharma.